Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **F"filename.csv"** Filename to write to, optional, defaults to *driveraddr_datetime.csv*.
 All files are stored in the *sys/closed-loop* directory.
 * **An** Mode: 0=record immediately, 1=record when the target position of the motor is next changed (i.e. on next move)
 * **Rnn** Sample rate.
 Measured in samples per second.
 If R0 is sent, the board will record as fast as possible.
-* **Dnn** Variable filter.
+* **Dnn** Variables filter.
 Determines which variables are recorded.
 See below for a list of available variables and how they are represented.
 * **Vnn** Perform a tuning manoeuvre.
 Available manoeuvres described below.
 * **Snn** Number of samples to record.
 When recording with rate R0, this sample rate is limited depending on the number of variables being recorded.
 The command will report back the maximum allowable samples if the maximum is exceeded.
 The maximum allowable samples may differ between board types since it is dependant on the available RAM.
 * **Tnn** If performing a step tuning manoeuvre, this is the time in milliseconds over which to complete the step change, default 2.0